elliottxp/green-box/index.md

   // Predefined suggestions to seed the list const suggestedIdeas = [
     "Take a 10-minute mindful walk outside",
-    "Try a new healthy recipe",
     "Call a friend or family member",
     "Do a 5-minute stretching routine",
     "Write down three things you’re grateful for", "Read a chapter of a book",
     "Meditate for 5 minutes",
     "Drink a glass of water",
-    "Spend 10 minutes journaling",
     "Declutter a small area of your home"
   ];